Gjelina's Pan-Roasted Romanesco with Golden Raisins, Tahini, and Sumac

 What is Romanesco?

 Romanesco is also known as broccoflower, Romanesco broccoli, or Roman cauliflower.
-It resides in the Brassica oleracea species of plant that includes cabbage, cauliflower, kale, Brussels sprouts, and a few other vegetables that most 5-year-olds would decline with extreme prejudice.
+It resides in the Brassica oleracea species of plant that includes cabbage, cauliflower, kale, brussels sprouts, and a few other vegetables that most 5-year-olds would decline with extreme prejudice.
 Romanesco dates back to 16th century Italy and is an edible flour that tastes like a nuttier version of traditional cauliflower.

 Original vs. Adapted